26 Peace

 26.1 The Most Great Peace

-In Chapter 22, we describe the world-wide House of Justice’s role in establishing the Most Great Peace, as described in the Ninth Leaf of Paradise in the Words of Paradise.
+In Chapter 22, we describe the worldwide House of Justice’s role in establishing the Most Great Peace, as described in the Ninth Leaf of Paradise in the Words of Paradise.
 The Most Great Peace is the unification of the world’s affairs towards a common goal or the unification of the world’s religions as one.
-Holy war is strictly prohibited, even if another religion or religious institution prescribes it.1
+Holy war is strictly prohibited, even if another religion or religious institution prescribes it.1 This is not a top down enforcement of belief, but the final maturation of the Stage 1 Propagation authority granted to the House by a unified humanity.

 26.1.1 The Lesser Peace

-Baha’u’llah’s Epistle to the Son of the Wolf is a great review of many overarching themes Baha’u’llah had taught throughout His ministry.
+Bahá’u’lláh’s Epistle to the Son of the Wolf is a great review of many overarching themes Bahá’u’lláh taught throughout His ministry.
 One of these themes is the Lesser Peace, which He describes as the greatest cause of the preservation of the world.
-It is not the only cause for the preservation of the world, but I do read this as there is risk the world may not be preserved if the Lesser Peace is not pursued.
+It is not the only cause for the preservation of the world, but I read this to mean that there is risk that the world may not be preserved if the Lesser Peace is not pursued.
+Without the Lesser Peace, the world may remain trapped in the cycles of retribution we saw on the banks of the Rhine and in the streets of Berlin, where unconstrained force replaces the fear of God.

-The first responsibility to establish the Lesser Peace are the kings of the world, who are the dawning places of wealth and power.
-Baha’u’llah describes they should establish an assembly where they or the ministers who act on their behalf, to create a decree of unity between nations.
-They should also agree to limiting weapons to only that which is necessary for the defense of their nations.
-Baha’u’llah says if any sovereign leader rises against another, a declaration of war, all the other nations should prevent this offense.
+The first responsibility for establishing the Lesser Peace belongs to the kings of the world, who are the dawning places of wealth and power.
+Bahá’u’lláh describes that they should establish an assembly where they, or the ministers who act on their behalf, create a decree of unity between nations.
+They should also agree to limit weapons to only that which is necessary for the defense of their nations.
+Bahá’u’lláh says that if any sovereign leader rises against another with a declaration of war, all the other nations should prevent this offense.
+This collective security acts as a Global Trustee for the safety of the vulnerable, ensuring the Minor Trust described in earlier chapters is protected even at the level of nations.
 Instead of weapons, resources will be used for the reformation of the world.

 26.1.2 Trusteeship Is Required for Peace